 Archaeological resources refer to the material remains (artifacts, structures, refuse) produced purposely or accidentally by human beings.
 Archaeological remains identify the type of activities, methods of adaptation to the environment, and changes in activities and organization that were experienced by people in the past.
 Furthermore, these remains often have special significance to ethnic groups, special interest groups, and the general public.
-Archaeological, paleontological, and tribal cultural resources provide a vital link to the shared history of human societies, and tribal resources continue to hold significant spiritual and cultural meaning for Native American tribal communities.
-Without appropriate mitigation, development can lead to the damage or destruction of these resources.
-Other cultural resources designated by the City of Santa Maria include the Santa Maria Museum of Flight and the Santa Maria Cemetery District
+[Archaeological, paleontological, and tribal cultural resources provide a vital link to the shared history of human societies, and tribal resources continue to hold significant spiritual and cultural meaning for Native American tribal communities.
+Without appropriate mitigation, development can lead to the damage or destruction of these resources.](#)